-Mix the flour, sugar, baking soda, baking powder, and salt an electric mixer low speed until combined.
+Mix the flour, sugar, ground black sesame, baking soda, baking powder, and salt an electric mixer low speed until combined.

-In a large measuring cup, combine the buttermilk, peanut butter, oil, eggs, and vanilla.
+In a large measuring cup, combine the buttermilk, oil, eggs, and vanilla.

 Pour the batter into lined cupcakes tins a little more than half way full (I like pouring the batter into a large measuring cup to help make this step easier)